 Earthbag construction just got a lot faster and much easier thanks to an innovation from United Earth Builders.
-Their Earth Home Builder is made from a repurposed auger and can more or less 3D print walls for a new building in a very short amount of time.
+Their Earth Home Builder is made from a repurposed auger and can more or less 3D print houses in an amazingly short amount of time.

 For those unfamiliar with the term, earthbag construction is just what it sounds like: bags are filled with soil or sand and those bags are laid on top of one another.
 The stacks form the starting point for walls.
 The layers of bags are often supported by adding cement between them like mortar, or securing the layers with barbed wire.
 The Earth Home Builder requires neither of those mid-construction additions; its reinforcement material consists of 5 1/2″ rebar hammered in at key points to keep the bags stable.